uab-cgds-worthey/rosalution/README.md

  environment, as specified in the `docker-compose.local-production.yml` file.
 The `-f` flag is used to specify the compose file to use, in this case `docker-compose.local-production.yml` and `--build` flag is used to force Docker Compose to rebuild the images.

+#### Accessing Deployed Rosalution

+To access the Rosalution site after local deployment is run, open the following URL in your browser[http://local.rosalution.cgds/rosalution/](http://local.rosalution.cgds/rosalution/)

 ---